saulpower/Android-Faye-Client/README.md

 # Faye Client for Android

 A simple Faye client for Android.
+Supports Android 2.1 (Eclair / API 7) and up.
+There is a bug in Android 2.1/2.2 that causes issues with SSL connections.

 ## Credits